singulocity/pokedex/README.md

 Easily find information about Pokémon.

 ## Features
-- Filter by geneartion.
+- Filter by generation.
 New generations are automatically included via PokeAPI
-- Search by name or type within the generation
+- Search by name or type within the generation, get an error if nothing found
-- Use mouse to hover over the pokemon card to see the base stats for the Pokémon
+- Use mouse to click the pokemon card to see the base stats for the Pokémon
 - Each card has a Bulbapedia entry in the bottom-right corner for further information

 ## Credits
 Icon: https://iconarchive.com/show/dumper-icons-by-draseart/PokeBall-icon.html

 Question mark spite: https://bulbapedia.bulbagarden.net/wiki/Ten_question_marks